 Each state will have to assess the local situation and considering the preparedness of local bodies.
-The state plan would provide advice to local bodies and finalize modalities for setting up of individual or combined waste processing and disposal facilities.
-This will have to be done based on Regional / Cluster - based approach.
+The state plan would provide advice to local bodies and finalize modalities for setting up of individual or formulating combined waste processing and disposal facilities.
+This will have to be done based on Regional / Cluster approach besides decentralized facilities.
+The State policy also required to address the financial incentives and penal provisions for the local bodies.